JanChodorowski/cv/README.md

 # CV SERVER

 This project was created as a supplement to my job application as a Junior QA Engineer at Monterail.
-It's purpose it to deliver fully functional web server in smallest form factor possible.
+It's purpose is to deliver fully functional web server in smallest form factor possible.

+The battery should provide at least 2 hours of continuous usage.

 ## Hardware
 1. ESP8266 WiFi SoC module - ESP-01S